shawnoster/whiskeyandcode/content/quotes.md

 <br/>
 _“Well, that was a fun way to tell me not to talk”_ - Shannon, Shawn, 2021.09.02, while reading every dialogue bubble in [“Caves of Qud”](https://www.cavesofqud.com/)

 _”My girlfriend likes to walk around with a huge bag of goldfish, eating them around the house.
-She get’s ‘em from CostCo.”_ - Shawn
+She get’s ‘em from CostCo.”_
 <br/>
-_”Oh thank god you said that Co!”_ - Kitty, 2021.09.10, Black Cat
+_”Oh thank god you said that Co!”_ - Shawn, Kitty, 2021.09.10, 🐱‍👤 Black Cat

+_"Someone brought a pinata, then someone lit it on fire.
+Then Jeremy used a machete instead of the bat to hit the flaming pinate.
+Instead of busting open and spreading candy everywhere it turned into a fireball that hit T. Needless to say that was the end of that Thanksgiving."_ - Bobby Love, 2021.10.05, 🐰 The Rabbit Hole